Juliet-Simpson/Find-A-Bible-Quote/README.md

 ### Manual Testing
 **Bugs and fixes**

+* Collapsible header would only allow one line of content so not all the information for a quote could be rendered.
+    * It was ovelayed with a card panel which could be formatted.

+* Whitespace being submitted to the database searched for as a search query.
+Anywhere that there is a text input, it proved impossible using a pattern attribute to specify that special characters were allowed but just whitespace was not.
+    * Fixed in python by making a variable of the text input, using .replace(" ", "") on the variable, which replaced all whitespace with no space.
+A check was then run to see if the variable then had a value of "" (no space) and if it did, flashing a message to the user that the input had not value and returning to where the input came from.

+* Search for theme was accepting key words for searching with instead of an exact phrase.
+    a variable had to be made of the phrase wrapped in escaped quotes and then made into an f string.
+This vriable was then used for the theme search.

+* Quotes text was being rendered on the template enclosed in quotes.
+If the user then inputted their quote text wrapped in quotes, the quote would render wrapped in double quotes.
+    * It would be possible to remove all quotes added by a user for quote text using .replace().
+However if single quotes were replaced (which would be necessary to avoid the issue) then apostrophes would also be removed.
+Therefore the quotes were removed from the template and quotes are not shown wrapped in them unless the user submits them so.

+* If an admin user was editing a quote for a mistake, when the edit was submitted then they would be updated as the user that added the quote as they are the current session user.
+    * Change the "added_by" field in the new object that will update the quote to be the quote itself's own added by, using "added_by" = quote["added_by"] in the new object so that added_by does not get changed.

+* If a user chose to add a new theme when adding or editing a quote but then manually entered a theme that already existed, a duplicate theme got added to the database.
+    * Before submitting the new theme, find a list of quotes form the database that have that new theme for their theme.
+If that list length is zero then the added new theme genuinely is new.

+* Allowing a password to contain special characters but not whitespace.
+    * again .replace had to be used romoving any whitespace but then checking agains the original input.
+If they still matched then the input did not have any whitespace and the function could continue.
+Otherwise a message is flashed to the user and the function returned.

+* There was no check against a user adding a quote more than once, leading to duplicate quotes in the data base by that user.

 **Functionality**
 1. All the features were tested on the following and were confirmed to be functioning correctly, following the bug fixes detailed above: